Syed Hasan Imam

-Syed Hasan Imam (31 August 1871 – 19 April 1933) was an Indian politician who served as the President of the Indian National Congress and was elected in September 1918.
+Syed Hasan Imam (31 August 1871 – 19 April 1933) was an Indian barrister and politician who served as the President of the Indian National Congress and was elected in September 1918.

 Biography

 He was the fourth Muslim (After Badruddin Tyabji, Rahimtulla M. Sayani and Nawab Syed Muhammad Bahadur) to become the President of Indian National Congress.

 One of his ancestors was the private tutor to Mughal emperor Aurangzeb.
 Hasan Imam's father was a professor of history at Patna College.
 By his first wife, Syed Hasan Imam had a son Syed Medhi Imam, educated at Harrow and Oxford University, a barrister of the Supreme Court of India and scholar of Latin and Greek.
 Hasan Imam also married an Indo-French lady, and Bulu Imam the human rights campaigner, and wildlife expert is their grandson.